medranSolus/_purpOSe/README.md

 Documentation: Doxygen

-Tips:
+Tips
-    -Do not git clone into directory tree which includes whitespaces.
+    - Do not git clone into directory tree which includes whitespaces.